A Potential Foundation for Emergent Space-Time: Chain-Induced Structure

 \subsection{Induced Subspaces}

 In this section we demonstrate how multiple chains can induce a subspace within the poset.
-We begin by introducing the concept of collinearity. \begin{definition}[Forward Collinearity] An element $x$ is \emph{forward collinear} with its projections onto two distinct finite chains $\P$ and $\Q$ iff the forward projections of $x$ onto $\P$ can be found by first forward projecting $x$ onto $\Q$ and then either forward or backward projecting onto $\P$. \end{definition} One can easily show that forward collinearity also implies that forward projections of $x$ onto $\Q$ can be found by first forward projecting $x$ onto $\P$ and then onto $\Q$.
-The dual situation, which first involves a backward projection, leads to an analogous definition of \emph{backward collinearity}.
-The next definition combines these two concepts.
+We begin by introducing the concept of collinearity.

-\begin{definition}[Collinearity] An element $x$ is \emph{collinear} with its projections onto two distinct finite chains iff it is both forward and backward collinear with its projections onto the chains. \end{definition} There are five ways that this can be accomplished without violating the partial order (illustrated in Figure \ref{fig:collinearity}):
+\begin{definition}[Collinearity] \red An element $x$ that possesses both backward and forward projections onto two distinct finite chains $\P$ and $\Q$ is said to be \emph{collinear} with those projections iff each of its projections onto $\P$ can be found by first projecting onto $\Q$ and then onto $\P$, and vice versa.\black \end{definition} There are five ways that this can be \red realized \black without violating the partial order (illustrated in Figure \ref{fig:collinearity}):

 While these situations enable one to relate the element $x$ to its projections onto the chains, it is impossible to describe its relation to the finite portions of a chain between backward and forward projections of $x$.
 Cases IV and V highlight one of the complications that arises where the chains perform a half-twist relative to $x$ in the segment between the projections.
 One could imagine that something like this could happen in Cases I-III as well since the chains could undergo an integral number of full-twists in the segments between the forward and backward projections of $x$.
 However, such behavior could only be defined by projecting elements other than $x$ onto the chains.
 Considering $x$ alone, such possibilities are irrelevant.